cherriewang/itp-341-android-files/README.md

 ## Assignment 3: Using Glide & static resources
 Simple app that displays different cuisines via LinearLayout.
 Shows a Toast when you click on the images (and you can rotate and scroll!!!)

+## Assignment 4: Clicker game app
+• Recognize and use good UI conventions
+• Enable basic persistent data

+## Assignment 5: Tip Calculator
+• Create a UI that allows the user to enter bill amount, tip percentage, and number of payers
+• Multiple listeners to respond to user input
+• Calculates the appropriate information
+• Use string resources to display in UI widgets
+• Use UI components (SeekBar, Spinner, EditText)